You would like toto electric?

 What's more, the amount is set in stages according to the power of your installation.

 💡Did you know ?
-Income from the sale of your electricity is not subject to taxation for installations with a capacity of less than 3 kWp.
+Income from the sale of your electricity is not subject to tax for installations with a capacity of less than 3 kWp.

 Conclusion

-In conclusion, solar roof tiles represent a significant advance in the field of renewable energies, combining aesthetics and functionality.
+In conclusion, solar roof tiles represent a significant advance in the field of renewable energy, combining aesthetics and functionality.

-Their integration into construction projects not only generates green energy, but also optimizes the energy efficiency of buildings.
+Their integration into construction projects not only produces green energy, but also optimises the energy efficiency of buildings.
 By choosing solar roof tiles, you are investing in a sustainable, innovative technology that is perfectly suited to modern requirements.
-Nevertheless,
+Nonetheless,

 You now have all the information you need to make your choice and launch your solar project!